wjzhengsh/blockchain/howto/orderer_operate.md

 **Solution:**

-To resolve this problem you need to redeploy your peer specifying an Organization MSP ID that is different then what was used when the orderer was deployed.
+To resolve this problem you need to redeploy your peer specifying an Organization MSP ID that is different than what was used when the orderer was deployed.